-Tailored algorithms have been designed for some special classes of linear matrices where $\rank A = \ncrank A$ holds.
-For example, linear matrices such that $\rank A_i = 1$ for all $i$ satisfy this equality~\citep{Lovasz1989}.
-Thus, any linear matroid intersection algorithm can be regarded as an algorithm for (non-commutative) Edmonds' problem with rank-one coefficients.
-A generic \emph{partitioned matrix} with $2 \times 2$ submatrices provides another class of such property~\citep{Iwata1995}, for which a combinatorial algorithm was given in~\citep{Hirai2021}.
+The operator scaling and Wong sequence algorithms have been originally proposed to compute the rank of linear matrices such that $\rank A = \ncrank A$ holds~\cite{Gurvits2004,Ivanyos2015}.
+Tailored algorithms have been designed for some special classes of linear matrices with this property.
+For example, the rank and the nc-rank of linear matrices $A$ such that $\rank A_i = 1$ for all $i$ are the same~\cite{Lovasz1989}.
+Thus, any linear matroid intersection algorithm can be regarded as an algorithm for commutative and non-commutative Edmonds' problems with rank-one coefficients.
+A generic \emph{partitioned matrix} with $2 \times 2$ submatrices provides another class of such property~\cite{Iwata1995}, for which a combinatorial algorithm was developed in~\cite{Hirai2021}.

 \paragraph{Matrix representations for weighted problems.} Weighted combinatorial optimization problems are represented by matrices in form of $A = \sum_{i=1}^m \theta^{w_i} x_i A_i$, where $\theta$ is a new indeterminate and $w_i$ is the weight of the $i$th element.
 In this representation, the minimum weight of a solution can be retrieved from the degree (in $\theta$) of the determinant of $A$.
-Faster algorithms for the weighed problems have been developed based on this representation~\citep{Sankowski2009,Harvey2009,Iwata2022}.
+Faster algorithms for the weighed problems have been developed based on this representation~\cite{Sankowski2009,Harvey2009,Iwata2022}.